Overview of Yahoo Fantasy Baseball Pro Leagues

-If you've ever played Yahoo Sports Free Fantasy Baseball, then you'll already know how to play and most of the rules for Pro Leagues -- they're virtually the same game, except for the pricing…and the payouts!
+If you've ever played in a free Yahoo Fantasy Baseball league, you already know how to play and most of the rules for Pro Leagues -- they're virtually the same game, except for the pricing… and the payouts!

 The better your players perform in real-life games, the more value they bring to your fantasy team.

 You can sign up for as many Fantasy Baseball Pro Leagues as you want -- there's no limit!

 If there's a conflict between the Official Rules, Additional Terms of Service, and/or these instructions, the Official Rules always have the final say.